As an employer with a 401k plan, you may have wondered at some point:

 Information is also prepared and provided by the plan administrator (employer) so the audit team can assess whether participant contributions were remitted to the plan timely.
 This is a common area for an audit finding, particularly in initial audits, as many companies are not familiar with the requirements for timely remittance of participant contributions.

-For large plans that are subject to audits (100 participants or more at the beginning of the plan year), there is no safe harbor rule (there is a safe harbor rule of seven business days for small plans which have fewer than 100 participants at the beginning of the plan year), but rather once a pattern has been established for the ability to segregate participant amounts from the employer’s general assets, and remit them to the plan, that pattern must be applied consistently to avoid delinquent remittance(s).
+For large plans that are subject to audits (100 participants or more at the beginning of the plan year), there is no safe harbor rule (there is a safe harbor rule of seven business days for small plans that have fewer than 100 participants at the beginning of the plan year), but rather once a pattern has been established for the ability to segregate participant amounts from the employer’s general assets, and remit them to the plan, that pattern must be applied consistently to avoid delinquent remittance(s).

-If instances of delinquent remittance(s) are noted during the audit they are identified in the financial statements and a supplementary schedule as well as on Form 5500 for the plan.
+If instances of delinquent remittance(s) are noted during the audit, they are identified in the financial statements and a supplementary schedule as well as on Form 5500 for the plan.
 It is also recommended that a correction be calculated and remitted for earnings lost by participants due to the delinquent remittance(s).

 If the plan allows and has received rollover contributions, a report is obtained from the third-party administrator or custodian showing details for the rollover contributions during the plan year.
 As part of the audit, the plan documents are read to determine whether rollover contributions are allowed by the plan and whether they appear to have been properly applied to participant balances.